pulumi/docs/content/blog/codegen-learnings/index.md

 To be effective, our RAG must be able to handle queries that require semantic understanding (such as "simple storage service in AWS") as well as the traditional text search to support situations where the user knows exactly what they are looking for.
 To that end, the industry has adopted an approach known as the "hybrid search", in which the results of full-text search and semantic search are combined to provide the final result.

 For each of these search terms we generate a query that combines the full text search with the semantic search.
-The resulting documents are then evaluated based on the following parameters:
+The resulting documents are then evaluated based on the following criteria:

 - _Dense score_: Vector similarity using cosine distance between query embedding and stored embeddings
-- _Sparse score_: Text search relevance using PostgreSQL's full-text search (ts_rank_cd)
+- _Sparse score_: Text search relevance according to the full-using algorithm (PostgreSQL full-text search in our case)

 Both the dense and the sparse scores contribute to the final score that is used to sort the documents.
 Even though the final score is the average of the two in our current implementation, it would not be correct to say that they have the same weight, or the influence on the end result.
 This is so because the normalization of the scores must take into account their distribution in the real-world queries and calculating that is quite complex.

-Boosting the influence of one score relative to the other is an area we're actively exploring, and achieving the optimal result depends highly on what parameters we decide to optimize for - we will touch on that later in the post.
+Boosting the influence of one score relative to the other is an area we're actively exploring, and achieving the optimal result depends highly on what parameters we decide to optimize for - high quality code, time to result and so on.

-Finally, we apply the rank-based decay process - a scoring technique where results are penalized based on their position in the ranking.
+Finally, we apply the rank-based scoring technique in which the results are penalized based on their position in the ranking.
 This creates separation between results that might have similar initial scores and gives preference to results that appear earlier in the ranking.

 ### Pruning the results